CleverTap/clevertap-unity-sdk/README.md

 #### Troubleshooting

-After adding the run script to your build phases, if you are facing below error while submitting the Unity iOS app to the Appstore from the Apple:
+After adding the run script to your build phases, if App Store still reports **Unsupported Architecture.
+Your executable contains unsupported architecture '[x86_64, i386]** while submitting the app to the App Store.

 Follow the below steps to validate the archive: